MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerUpgrade.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServerUpgrade** cmdlet gets the status of an ssSDS server upgrade.
+The **Get-AzureRmSqlServerUpgrade** cmdlet gets the status of an Azure SQL Database server upgrade.

 ## EXAMPLES